 As always, we have a handy chart for you:

 * For Germany, the limitation period expires the last day of the third year (for example, the limitation period for a flight on 25/2/2016 expires on 31/12/2019).

 ** For Sweden, the limitation period is renewed any time a claim is made.
 So the limitation period for any subsequent claims would be three years from the time the last claim was filed.

 How to Make Your EU261 Claim

 Once you’ve established that you’re eligible to make an EU261 claim from an airline, the next step is to go through the process of trying to get it.

-Did you know that only about 66% of all passengers worldwide file for the compensation that they are legally entitled to?
+Did you know that only 55% of all passengers worldwide make a claim, even when they know they are entitled to it?